snowdriftcoop/snowdrift/BUILD.md

 However, it will stop under various circumstances such as rebooting your computer.
-If you try to run the site when the cluster is stopped, you will get an error stating "Snowdrift: libpq: failed (could not connect to server: No such file or directory" To make sure the database is running, enter:
+If you try to run the site when the cluster is stopped, you will get an error stating "Snowdrift: libpq: failed (could not connect to server: No such file or directory".
+To make sure the database is running, enter:

     ./sdb.hs start